Former Temptations Singer Dennis Edwards Dies at Age 74

 Dennis Edwards, one of the former lead singers of the Temptations, died at the age of 74.

-Edwards died Thursday in Chicago from complications from meningitis, his wife Brenda Edwards told the St. Louis Post-Dispatch.
-The singer would have turned 75 on Saturday.
+Edwards died Thursday in Chicago and his cause of death was complications from meningitis, his wife Brenda Edwards told the St. Louis Post-Dispatch.
+Edwards would have turned 75 on Saturday.
 His family confirmed his death to CBS Chicago.

 Born on Feb.
 3, 1949 in Birmingham, Al., Edwards replaced David Ruffin as the Temptations’ lead singer in 1968 after performing as the lead singer for the Contours, another group under Motown Records that often opened for the Temptations, the Guardian reports.